afondiel/computer-science-notebook/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under Attribution-NonCommercial-ShareAlike 4.0 International see the [LICENSE](LICENSE) file for details.

 ## ⭐ Support the Project